nordstream3/FOC/production/README.md

 <img src="https://github.com/nordstream3/FOC/assets/129880401/99fdda21-d9fe-4e09-8cc0-22bf581b20a4" width="400" style="float:left; margin-right:10px;">
 </div>

 This is a challenge, because we are going to solder the FreePill and Main Module together using standard pin headers.
 Because terminals are shared with JST connectors, we remove the pins of the JST sockets where there is overlap, and then the pin-header pins with replace these.

-However, to end up with a proper JST-pin length, we need to pull out the pin-header pins around 1.5 mm at these spots.
+To end up with a proper JST-pin length, we need to pull out the pin-header pins around 1.5 mm at these spots.

 <div>
 <img src="https://github.com/nordstream3/FOC/assets/129880401/a095acde-4886-4657-abde-4e53204bb996" width="400" style="float:left;">